Dan-McElroy/Basket-API/README.md

 EditItemQuantity in Basket relies on an exception for some non-error logic - not thrilled about this, but it was the cleanest way I could think of to enforce the > 1 constraint everywhere.

+Added RemoveBasket method for BasketRepository - current unused, but would be used on successful payment.

 ## Assumptions

 Strings for Item IDs.